Last Updated on July 16, 2022 by Luke Feldbrugge

 Real Estate Agent

-In most circumstances, working with a real estate agent is free to the buyer because sellers usually pay for the real estate agents’ commissions.
-However, it is essential for you to give your agent the right information so they can provide you with the closest match to your wants and needs.
+Working with a real estate agent is a partnership.
+They are your eyes and ears into the real estate industry and your local market.
+Therefore, it is essential for you to give your agent what you’re looking for in a home so they can provide you with the closest match to your wants and needs.
 Be sure to explain to them what you can afford, the type of house you’re looking for, where you are looking to live, and what kinds of things are indispensable in your new home while others are optional.

 Down Payment Assistance

-If you need help obtaining a down payment for your mortgage loan, several organizations and companies can assist you.
-To find those programs and lenders, contact Homes for Heroes today, we work with programs from all over the country and are happy to help.
-Taking a homebuyer class might introduce you to programs available to provide you with grants or loans, so a lack of funding won’t hold you back from buying your dream house.
+If you need help obtaining a down payment for your mortgage, several organizations and companies can assist you.
+We work with programs from all over the country and are happy to help.
+Taking a first time home buyer class might introduce you to local programs only available in your area that provide you with grants or loans.

 Cost to You

 While your lender won’t require you to get a home inspection, it is still a good idea.
 Having your prospective home inspected can reveal hidden damages such as mold or roof damage that may go unseen just by attending a showing.
-If any damages do surface, you have leverage in your negotiations that can allow you to purchase a home cheaper than the asking price.
-The current owner probably won’t accept your first offer, but your perseverance will pay off.
+If any damages do surface, you have leverage in your negotiations that can allow you to potentially purchase the home at less than asking price.

 Buying your first home can be a tedious process.
 As one of the most significant purchases you’ll ever make, you want your experience to be the least stressful as possible.
 Taking a first-time homebuyers course can help alleviate some anxiety about the process by informing you of critical aspects in which to look forward.

 As a hero who dedicates your life to enhancing your community, Homes for Heroes would like to help maximize your rewards and savings while assisting with every step of the home buying process.
+Homes for Heroes is the nation’s most extensive network of real estate specialists.
+Our mission is to serve those who serve our communities.
+Firefighters, law enforcement, military, healthcare workers, EMT, and teachers are heroes who selflessly serve our communities.
+If you work in any of these fields, simply sign up today to speak with our local specialists.
+We would like to serve you throughout your journey to homeownership.
 Our real estate specialists commit their experience and professionalism to providing you with superb service by getting to know you and your family’s wants and needs.